What is a PTD (protected trust deed)?

 - Student loans

 Please be aware that if they do not agree, you may end up being sequestrated, although this only happens occasionally.
-Signing a trust deed tells your creditors that you are apparently insolvent, and if a creditor, who is owed £3,000 or more wishes, before the trust deed is protected.
+Signing a trust deed tells your creditors that you are apparently insolvent.
+If a creditor, who is owed £10,000 or more wishes, before the trust deed is protected, they can still raise bankruptcy action.
+You can however prevent this at the same time, by entering a Moratorium (this gives you a 6 months breathing space from creditors taking legal action).
+Dunedin Advisory can help you put this in place.

 A PTD is a “softer” option than sequestration.
 It’s voluntary, for a start.
 There are not the same restrictions as there are with sequestration – there is no bar on new credit for example.
 Provided you do as your Trustee asks throughout the PTD, you can expect to be discharged after four years’ worth of contributions have been made and any assets realised.